-Martech myths: Why B2B marketers should invest in technology - Press Gazette
+Martech myths: Why B2B marketers should invest in tech - Press Gazette

 In 2018, The Direct Marketing Association found that 88% of UK people claimed transparency about how their data is collected and used is important when deciding to share information.

-Meanwhile, a recent talk from Gartner concluded that “It is okay to ask your customers for their data… if it is relevant to them in the moment.”
+Meanwhile, a recent talk from Gartner concluded that “it is okay to ask your customers for their data… if it is relevant to them in the moment”.

 Myth #4: Martech is a fad